splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 Create an access token
 ==========================

-To create an access token, complete
+To get started with creating an access token, follow these steps:

+#.
+Open the Splunk Observability Cloud main menu.
+#.
+Select :menuselection:`Settings` and select :menuselection:`Access Tokens`.
+#.
+Select :guilabel:`New Token`

+Next, complete each step in the access token creation guided setup:

+* :ref:`create-access-token-name`
+* :ref:`create-access-token-permissions`
+* :ref:`create-access-token-date`

 .. note::

    You must be an organization administrator to create access tokens.

+.. _create-access-token-name:

 #.
 Name the token and select the authorization scope
 -------------------------------------------------------------------------

 To get started with creating the token, enter a name and scope for the token.
 Complete the following steps:

-#.
-Open the Splunk Observability Cloud main menu.
-#.
-Select :menuselection:`Settings` and select :menuselection:`Access Tokens`.
-#.
-Select :guilabel:`New Token`.
 #.
 Enter a unique token name.
 If you enter a token name that is already in use, even if the token is inactive, Splunk Observability Cloud doesn't accept the name.
 #.
 Select an authorization scope.
 See the following table for information about the authorization scopes: